vinceskahan/v5wiki/WeeWX-V4-user-defined-types.md

 be some new, user-defined aggregation.
 - `db_manager` is an instance of `weewx.manager.Manager`, or a subclass.
 The connection will be open and usable.
-- `option_dict` is a dictionary with possible, additional, values to be used by the aggregation.
-  (Need details)
+- `option_dict` is a dictionary containing any extra parameters used in the aggregation.
+For example, suppose you have defined a new aggregation that gives the percentage of observations greater than a specified number of standard deviations from the mean:
+    ```
+    $year.outTemp.deviation_percentage(sd=2.0)
+    ```
+    then the parameter `option_dict` would include a key of `sd`, with a value of `2`.

 The function should return: